dakzilla/strongpass/README.md

 ```

 ### Customize the options programatically
-Once you have instantiated the Strongpass class, you can call the following public methods to set your options:
+With an instance of the Strongpass class or the facade, you can call the following public methods to set your options:

 ```
-$strongpass->setLength(int $length)
+Strongpass::setLength(int $length)
-$strongpass->setUseLetters(bool $useLetters)
+Strongpass::setUseLetters(bool $useLetters)
-$strongpass->setUseNumbers(bool $useNumbers)
+Strongpass::setUseNumbers(bool $useNumbers)
-$strongpass->setUseSymbols(bool $useSymbols)
+Strongpass::setUseSymbols(bool $useSymbols)
 ```

 ## Retrieving the last generated password

 The class is instantiated as a singleton.
-Thus, no matter how many times it is instantiated or where you choose to use it, you will be able to retrieve the last generated password from anywhere in your application using this method:
+Thus, no matter how many times it is called or where you choose to use it, you will be able to retrieve the last generated password from anywhere in your application using this method:

-`$strongpass->getLastpass()`
+`Strongpass::getLastpass()`

 This goes without saying, but if you call the `generate` method again from anywhere in your application, the last password will be overwritten.
 If you need to save the last generated password, call the `getLastPass` method before calling `generate` again.

 ## Requirements
-* Laravel 5.4
+* Laravel 5.x
 * PHP 7.0 and above

 ## License